1964 National League

-The Phils sink, everyone else rises, then the Braves fall off the pace to 5th.
-The Giants can't keep up, and end up 4th.
-On the last day, a three-way tie is possible, with the Reds and Cards tied, leading the Phils by one game.
-But Philly beats Cincy, and St. Louis beats the Mets to win the pennant.
-LA and Pittsburgh tie for 6th, followed by Chicago, Houston and New York.
+The Phils sank, everyone else rose, then the Braves fell off the pace to 5th.
+The Giants couldn't keep up, and ended up 4th.
+On the last day, a three-way tie was possible, with the Reds and Cards tied, leading the Phils by one game.
+But Philly beat Cincy, and St. Louis beat the Mets to win the pennant.
+LA and Pittsburgh tied for 6th, followed by Chicago, Houston and New York.
 It may have been the best pennant race ever.

 Larry Jackson led with 24 wins, followed by Juan Marichal with 21 and Ray Sadecki with 20.
 Koufax led in ERA with a 1.73 mark, followed by Don Drysdale at 2.18 and Chris Short at 2.20.
 Bob Veale led in strikeouts with 250, Bob Gibson was second with 245.
 Hal Woodeshick led in saves with 23.
 Al McBean had 22, Jack Baldschun 21.
 Koufax had seven shutouts.